 Johanniter International Assistance

 Providing international assistance is one of the statutory tasks of Johanniter-Unfall-Hilfe, and is implemented by the department of international assistance at Johanniter headquarters in Berlin.
 Johanniter International Assistance reports directly to the federal board, and is geographically divided into three sections: Africa; South Asia/Latin America; Central Asia/Middle East/Eastern Europe.
 Each section operates regional our country offices.
-In 2015, more than 35 fulltime staff members were employed at headquarters Berlin.
-An additional 33 international and more than 400 local staff members worked at offices around the world.
+In 2016, more than 35 fulltime staff members were employed at headquarters Berlin.
+221 international and local staff members worked at offices around the world.